Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 These are two different types of life insurance products and address different needs.
 So, in a way comparing them is like comparing apples and oranges.

-Term life insurance is more suitable for financial goals with an end date.
-For example, you want to put in place a safety net to help your spouse pay off the mortgage if you were no longer around or financially protect your children until they become independent.
+For example, you want to put in place a safety net to help your spouse pay off the mortgage or other debts if you were no longer around or financially protect your children until they become independent.
 It is also a good choice if you are looking for an affordable way to financially protect your loved ones.

 Whole life insurance, on the other hand, is an ideal solution in situations such as:

-You want to leave a financial legacy to your heirs: Whole life gives you peace of mind since you know your children will receive the death benefit upon your death.
+Whole life or permanent life insurance policies give you peace of mind since you know your children will receive the death benefit upon your death.

-You want to preserve the value of your estate for your heirs: Buying whole life insurance within a trust to take care of the estate taxes after you pass away.
+Buying whole life insurance within a trust to leave behind a death benefit to take care of the estate taxes after you pass away (part of your comprehensive estate planning process).

-A spouse or partner depends on you financially or you have a special-needs child: A whole life insurance policy ensures your loved one gets what they need to live comfortably after you are no longer there to take care of them.
+A whole life insurance policy and its death benefit ensures your loved one gets the necessary support to live comfortably after you are no longer there to provide for them.

-You want to create an extra source of savings: A whole life insurance policy gives you access to a pot of tax-free cash in the form of policy loans
+A whole life insurance policy gives you access to a pot of tax-free cash value in the form of policy loans

 Whole life insurance is a good fit for people having special circumstances.
 Does your spouse or partner depend on you financially?
 Do you have a special-needs child?